mananp-2730/AI-VA/README.md

 ## **AI-VA | Multimodal AI Business Intelligence & Text-to-SQL Agent**

-AI-VA is a cloud-hosted, multimodal web application that solves the enterprise data literacy gap.
-By bridging state-of-the-art vision models with spatial UI engineering and dynamic frontend generation, AI-VA allows users to upload complex business dashboards—or raw datasets—and have a seamless, continuous voice conversation with their data.
+AI-VA is a cloud-hosted, stateful, multimodal web application that bridges the enterprise data literacy gap.
+By combining state-of-the-art vision models, Agentic Text-to-SQL pipelines, and dynamic UI engineering, AI-VA allows users to bypass complex SQL queries and BI tools.
+Users can upload raw datasets, share visual dashboards, or connect directly to a live database, and have a seamless, continuous voice conversation with their data.

 **Live Demo:** [AI-VA on Render](https://ai-va-7zyw.onrender.com) *(Note: May take 50 seconds to spin up on the free tier)*